She'll Be The Death Of Me

 After the claustrophobia of The Village there's a lovely sense of freedom, fresh air, and play in this story, the fairground being the now gone Kuursal fair at Southend.
 I love the car chase through Herts too, with a nearly empty motorway (a feature of much 60s British TV, sadly not so free now), with the aforementioned Avengers locations adding a nice touch.
 Apart from the use of familiar names as mentioned, the only real goof is that Schnipps & Sonia wouldn't risk grenades to kill No.6 as they would then blow up the boat, which is the the only escape from the rocket.
 The fact that they and the Napoleons choose exactly the fixed guns & grenades is more a nice piece of humour rather than goof.
 Notice how they run round before selecting, accompanied by the knockabout music, and this is a nice dig at the absurdity of many TV spies plans, where the enemies always fall for the good guys plans, no matter how complicated or absurd.

 If you accept this as a piece of diverting entertainment, I actually rather like this episode, complete with great library instrumental music, especially the Chappell French library selection Chaisse a Courre, and the Nardini piece below.
 It's far better than the previous two fillers, and I prefer it to some regular episodes (e.g. Funeral).
-It's helped by having ITC regular, the gorgeous Justine Lord (who musty hae had the most beautiful pair of legs in the business, prominently featured here) as Sonia.
+It's helped by having ITC regular, the gorgeous Justine Lord (who must have had the most beautiful pair of legs in the business, prominently featured here) as Sonia.
 She's always welcome in my living room!
 Kenneth Griffith is great as the mad scientist, McGoohan seems to be having fun, and is most engaging, and the episode is handsomely shot and directed.
 The actor who plays the Bowler really was called John Drake, apparently Pat was much amused by the coincidence and hired him for this.
 Great escapist humorous entertainment.

 Village rating (out of 6): No.5